U.S. Route 6 in Nebraska: Omaha

 From I-80, US-6 goes northeast through Waverly, Greenwood, and Ashland.
 East of Ashland, US-6 crosses the Platte River.
 After that, US-6 meets N-31 in Gretna, where US-6 turns north with N-31 on a divided highway.
 US-6/N-31 meet US-275 and N-92 near the Elkhorn neighborhood of Omaha, and they separate in Elkhorn itself at a freeway interchange which also has Nebraska Link 28B, a connector to US-275.

-At this point, US-6 goes onto the freeway, the West Dodge Expressway, and turns due east to go toward Fowntown Omaha.
+At this point, US-6 goes onto the freeway, the West Dodge Expressway, and turns due east to go toward Downtown Omaha.
 At 137th Street is the exit for Boys Town.
 Between 120th and 108th streets, US-6 is an elevated freeway with separate viaducts for eastbound and westbound traffic.
 Shortly after this ends, US-6 meets I-680.
 East of I-680, US-6 continues east as West Dodge Road and at Cass Street, turns briefly southeast where West Dodge Road ends, and follows Dodge Street eastward.
 Before North 30th Street, US-6 splits into two one-way streets, with Dodge Street serving westbound traffic, and Douglas Street serving the eastbound.
 US-6 goes through downtown and then goes up onto I-480, which is an elevated freeway around Downtown Omaha, and, shortly thereafter, crosses into Iowa via the Grenville Dodge Memorial Bridge.